-18. Press Run FEM Computation to start leadfield calculation with the given FEM model and electrode layout.
-This will take several minutes as the forward signal for each electrode needs to be computed under the assumption of activity in each brain voxel.
-The electrode that is currently being processed is highlighted in orange, the electrodes that are already finished are displayed in blue.
+19. Press Run Leadfield Computation to start leadfield calculation with the given FEM/BEM model and electrode layout.
+During FEM EEG leadfield computation, the electrode that is currently being processed is highlighted in orange, the electrodes that are already finished are displayed in blue.